RocketChat/EmbeddedChat/packages/react/docs/theming.md

 ### Understanding the Theme Object

 - The `schemes` object contains `radius` (which is used to give border-radius in the application, increasing this will make EmbeddedChat look more curvy).
-The `light` and `dark` objects inside control the colors of various elements such as foreground color, background color, border color, input color, colors for warning and success toast messages etc.
+The `light` and `dark` objects inside control the colors of various elements such as foreground color, background color, border color, input color, colors for warning and success toast messages etc in light or the dark mode.

 - The `breakpoints` are currently not in use but are planned to be included to make the app more mobile responsive in the future.